jan-lukas-wermuth/replication_RCor/README.md

 - Coverage_plots.R: This file uses the raw empirical coverage rates and produces plots.

+- SizePower_plots.R: This file uses the raw size and power values and produces plots.

 - Applications.R: This file contains the data for both applications.
 It also includes the computation of all relevant correlation coefficients together with their confidence intervals and p-values for the